0w0Demonic/AquaHotkey/docs/core.md

 ## The Extension Class

-The main focus of AquaHotkey is all about changing these prototype objects to add own behavior.
-Focus only on the code and class structure, while the extension framework handles the rest.
+### What is an Extension Class?

+The most fundamental feature of AquaHotkey is the *extension class*.
+It assigns new properties across one or more target classes/functions to provide own custom behaviour.

+### How to Create an Extension Class

-First, start with an *extension class*.
-An extension class is a class that `extends AquaHotkey`.
+Start by creating a class that `extends AquaHotkey`.
+This becomes our *extension class*.

-Give it a clear, descriptive name.
-Don't be afraid to make it overly verbose:

 ```ahk
 class Array_ForEach extends AquaHotkey {
 }
 ```

+Give it a clear, descriptive name.
+Don't be afraid to make it overly verbose.

 Now, create *extensions*, which are the nested classes that an extension class encloses.
 The name of the extension should be the same as the targeted class.
 For example, if you want to extend `Array`, the name of the extension should be `Array`.